Daniel-ChenJH/Daniel-ChenJH/README.md

 ### My latest projects

 **I had published a repo called 'Course-Bullying-in-SJTU', which was an on-time automatic class snatching system for undergraduates in Shanghai JiaoTong University.
-It earns 6600+ views and 92 stars at the height of its life.
-However something weird happened and I had to change its visualibility into 'private'.
-If you have interest in this repo, feel free to contact me for more insight.**
+It earned 6600+ views and 92 stars at the height of its life.
+However after something weird happened, I had to change its visualibility into 'private'.
+If you have any interest in this repo, feel free to contact me for more insights.**

 <a href="https://github.com/Daniel-ChenJH/CSMA-CA-simulation-and-RL-enhancement">
   <img align="middle" src="https://github-readme-stats.vercel.app/api/pin/?username=Daniel-ChenJH&repo=CSMA-CA-simulation-and-RL-enhancement" alt="CSMA-CA-simulation-and-RL-enhancement" />